constantin-b/vimeotheque/readme.txt

 == Screenshots ==

 == Changelog ==
+= 2.0.4 =
+- Stop video player script in case of player error to avoid JavaScript errors in page;
+- Re-initialize video playlist script in case the player script returned an error;
+- Compatibility with WP plugin "Complianz – GDPR/CCPA Cookie Consent" by "Really Simple Plugins".

 = 2.0.3 =
 - Solved a bug in Video Position block that disregarded the option to embed videos in archive pages and always embedded them;
 - Updated Vimeotheque hooks PHPDoc comments in plugin files;